Patipukur railway station

 Patipukur railway station is a Kolkata Suburban Railway station in Patipukur.
-It serves the local areas of Patipukur in South Dumdum and Belgachia in the city of Kolkata, West Bengal, India.
+Its station code is PTKR.
+It serves the local areas of Patipukur in South Dumdum and Belgachia in Kolkata district.
 Only a few local trains halt here.
-The station has only a single platform.
-Its station code is PTKR.
+It has only a single platform.

 The Station

 Complex

 The platform is not very well sheltered.
 The station lacks many facilities including water and sanitation.
 It is well connected to the Jessore Road.
 There is no proper approach road to this station.